Do Intex Pools Need Chemicals? Complete Chemical Guide

 - Adjust total alkalinity first: Add sodium bicarbonate if TA is below 80 ppm, wait 4 hours, then retest

-- Add stabilizer: Dissolve CYA in warm water before adding to prevent clouding.
+- Add stabilizer: Pre-dissolve CYA in hot water before adding to prevent clouding.
 Add slowly over several days

 Common Intex Pool Chemical Problems